TiagoRibeiro25/Only-Foods-BE/README.md

 You also need to have access to the a:

-* PostgreSQL database
+* PostgreSQL database (or use the provided docker-compose file)
-* Redis database
+* Redis database (or use the provided docker-compose file)
 * Cloudinary account
 * Mailjet account